-A quorum for each board and commission shall consist of three-fifths of the regular and alternate members present for the properly noticed meeting.
-A quorum must exist before any board or commission can take official action.
+A quorum for each commission or board shall consist of three-fifths of the regular and alternate members present for the properly noticed meeting.
+A quorum must exist before the commission or board can take official action.
 In cases where a member may be permitted to withdraw from the meeting without being properly excused, that member shall be counted as present for the purpose of a quorum.